sjaehn/BSchaffl/README.md

 value of 0.0 means no randomization.
 A step swing randomization value of 0.5 means half randomization and the step start and end positions are left or rightward-shifted in the range between 0 and the half distance to the respective neighbor step.

+### Step swing process

+Applies plugin amp effects (amp sliders, amp swing, amp randomness) to the step stretch.
+A value of 0.0 results in unchanged temporal MIDI signal positions.
+A value of 1.0 fully applies the plugin step stretch effects to the respective MIDI signal positions.

 ### Step stretch Markers